Leeze555/docs/cyberduck/preferences.md

 ## General

 ### Save Workspace
-Save all mounted volumes when quitting to be restored while relaunching.
+Save aktiv connections when quitting and restore them when reopening the application.

 ### Bookmarks
-Change the size of the menu items in the status bar menu.
+Change the row height of bookmarks displayed in the browser window.
 Choose between *Small, Medium,* and *Large* icons.

 ## [Browser](browser.md)